Friday, 25 July 2025

 Beerstone on the base of our BrewZilla unit

-Beerstone is caused by chemical reactions between water minerals (such as calcium and magnesium) and the proteins found and extracted from malted grains when mashing and boiling.
-As you can see in the photo of our BrewZilla above, it's pretty unsightly, and can be a place that harbors bacteria and other beer-ruining micro organisms.
+Beerstone, or aclcium oxate, forms from reactions between water minerals (like calcium and magnesium) and proteins extracted from malted grains when mashing and boiling.
+As you can see in the photo above, it appears as brown stains on heating elements and can harbor bacteria, risking off-flavours or infections in future brews.

-We've discovered that this stuff is pretty stubborn to clean off, with the usual sodium percabonate based PBW proving ineffective at removing it.
+We've discovered that beerstone is pretty stubborn to clean off, with the usual sodium percabonate based powdered brewery wash (PBW) proving ineffective at removing it, even with lots of elbow grease and a slightly abrasive sponge.

 Fear not though as an easy solution is at hand to help remove this unsightly stain from your BrewZilla (or other brewing equipment) - Bar Keepers Friend!